moeru-ai/citrus/README.md

 The ultimate goal of the Citrus Project is to develop a model that approaches Kokoro's performance while maintaining reproducibility and fine-tuning capability, and ready for anime-style speakers.

+But first let's take things step by step...

 ## Usage

 ### Citrus Datasets Kit